jhevans/evolution/README.md

 environment gives the Organism it's context, relative to other Organisms and to the environment itself.

 PseudoGenes are a special class of Genes that give organisms fundamental properties like age, energy and mass.
-Unlike normal genes they will always be passed on ot the next generation through reproduction.
+Unlike normal genes they will always be passed on to the next generation through reproduction.
 PseudoGene status is given using PseudoGeneMixin.

+EnablerGenes give organisms behaviours.
+Each behaviour will be called at some point when increment_age() is called on an organism.
+It is up to the behaviour method to decide whether or not to perform an action.
+That is if an organism has a behaviour move() this function will always be called but will not necessarily result in the organism moving.

 TODO:
+- Add logic to senescence Pseudo to die with increasing probability as age increases.
+- Get a very basic environment running with some doomed organisms
 - Implement Genesis class for instantiating starting organisms
 - Implement EnvironmentalContext as class
 - Implement supervisor thread to return current state of environment

 - Introduce environmental context to organism:
     The organism is only concerned with it's immediate environment.
 A gene will need to have some form of limited context in which to operate to stop it becoming overly complicated.
 The idea is that an organism will receive a context from it's environment.
 This context will provide some information which genes can use to interact with their environment.

 - Create some enabler genes to get started with